Hard Contract: Production

-Producer Marvin Schwartz approached Pogostin, an award-winning TV writer, to see if he was interested in adaptating a story for the screen.
-Pogostin instead pitched Hard Contract and Schwarz was enthusiastic.
+Pogostin was an award-winning TV writer and director, who had written some features including Pressure Point.
+Producer Marvin Swartz approached him to see if he was interested in adaptating a story for the screen.
+Pogostin instead pitched an original story of his, Hard Contract, and Schwarz was enthusiastic.
 Pogostin insisted on directing.
 Schwartz financed the writing of the script over 15 months.